 If you intend to use your chimney this year – for something other than a way for Father Christmas to enter your home – it is worth having them swept.
-Birds regularly build nests in chimneys which can lead to blockages, which inturn, can lead to chimney fires.
+Birds regularly build nests in chimneys which can result blockages and in turn can lead to chimney fires.
 Repeated freezing and thawing, as well as general wear and tear, can also lead to cracks and deterioration of the brick work.

 You should have your chimney checked at least once a year if you have a coal fire, and always have a chimney swept if it has been unused for some time.
 You still need to have your chimney swept if you have a gas fire, as an obstruction in your chimney could cause harmful carbon monoxide to be trapped and re-enter your home.
 Having your chimney swept can cost around £40.

 When you have decided what needs doing then start looking for workers do it.
-Ask friends and family for recommendations and check out websites like ratedpeople.com and trustatrader.com for workers that others have vetted.
+Ask friends and family for recommendations and check out websites like Rated People and TrustATrader for workers that others have vetted.
 All you have to do is select the kind of work you need and type in your postcode to find all the local businesses that have been recommended by satisfied customers.

-Any work with gas supplies has to be done by a fitter registered with CORGI (the Council for Registered Gas Installers) so make sure you check credentials.
+Any work with gas supplies has to be done by a fitter registered with the Gas Safe Register so make sure you check credentials.

 Finding the right company